 Protara Therapeutics, Inc. and its consolidated subsidiaries ("Protara" or the "Company") is focused on identifying and advancing transformative therapies for people with rare and specialty diseases.
-Protara's portfolio includes its lead program, TARA-002, an investigational cell based therapy being developed for the treatment of lymphatic malformations, and Intravenous (IV) Choline Chloride, an investigational phospholipid substrate replacement therapy initially in development for patients receiving parenteral nutrition (PN) who have intestinal failure associated liver disease (IFALD).
+Protara's portfolio includes its lead program, TARA-002, an investigational cell based therapy being developed for the treatment of lymphatic malformations (LMs).
+In addition to LMs, the Company is also evaluating the potential of TARA-002 in oncologic indications.
+The second program in the portfolio is Intravenous (IV) Choline Chloride, an investigational phospholipid substrate replacement therapy initially in development for patients receiving parenteral nutrition (PN) who have intestinal failure associated liver disease (IFALD).